flowroute/flowroute-sdk-v3-python/README.md

 ## Testing

-Once you are done configuring your Flowroute API credentials and updating the function parameters, run the file to see the demo in action:
+Once you are done configuring your Flowroute API credentials and updating the function parameters, you can run any of the demo files to see them in action.
+The Flowroute library demo files are named after the resource they represent: <resource_name>_demo.py.

-` python demo.py `
+` python cnam_demo.py `